muhyun/-SelfDrivingCar-Term1-P3-BehavioralCloning/README.md

 ![alt text][image0]

-The model consists of 5 convolutional layers followed by 3 fullu connected hidden layers.
+The model consists of 5 convolutional layers followed by 3 fully connected hidden layers.
 The output layer has one neuron which gives the angle of streering wheel.
 The first 3 convolutional layer use (5,5) kernels, while the following 2 convonlutional layers use (3,3) kernels.
+ReLU activation function is added to each layer for non-linearity.

 #### 2. Attempts to reduce overfitting in the model